Rinchu93/cgal/Guidelines/Doxygen_specification/Building-the-Documentation.md

         latest version)
     -   run `easy_install pyquery` to install the pyquery package

-To check everything is fine, you can run in a `cmd`
+To check that everything is fine, you can run in a `cmd`

 ``` {.bash}
 > python